Nthompson096/kde-arch/README.md

 # kde-arch
-My own arch linux ISO with KDE bult inside it.
+My own arch linux ISO with KDE built inside it.

 #How to install